Traveling to Iceland by Cruise Ship

 How much time should I budget for shore excursions in Iceland?

-Excursions range from 2 hours to full-day trips.
+Excursions range from two hours to full-day trips.
 Factor in travel time to and from the port and the possibility of delays when planning activities.
-Always make sure to arrive back on your ship with time to spare, as it will not wait for you if you're late for departure.
+Always make sure to return to your ship with time to spare, as it will not wait for you if you're late for departure.

 Do I need to book shore excursions in advance?